Godsmith/trainfinity3/README.md

 ## TODO
+- cities can be built on water and mountains
+- improve look of TrackCreationArrow
 - change graphics for end of station, so it can't look like two stations are one large station
 - drag to destroy in Destroy mode
 - disallow creating rail on top of factory
-- z-order ghost factory on top of factory
-- put track rails and sleepers on different layers
 - follow train
 - show ghost platforms when building station
 - show ghost platforms when building track